matter-labs/zksync-era/docs/src/guides/external-node/10_decentralization.md

 # Decentralization

-In the default setup, the ZKsync node will fetch data from the ZKsync API endpoint maintained by Matter Labs.
+In the default setup, the Node will fetch data from the ZKsync API endpoint maintained by Matter Labs.
 To reduce the reliance on this centralized endpoint we have developed a decentralized p2p networking stack (aka gossipnet) which will eventually be used instead of ZKsync API for synchronizing data.